wp-plugins/woo-widget-product-slideshow/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.4 =
+Upgrade now for 3 Code Tweaks that greatly enhance slider first load, plus full compatibility with a3 Lazy Load and 3 bug fixes.

 = 1.1.3 =
 Upgrade now for full compatibility with WooCommerce 2.2.10 and WordPress version 4.1.
 Upgrade has 6 performance related code tweaks and 1 bug fix.